mantidproject/mantid/docs/source/release/v6.8.0/framework.rst

 Bugfixes
 ############
 - Fixed bug in ``mantid.kernel.LogFilter`` usage case from the tutorial site
-- fixed bug in ``TimeSplitter`` where workspace rows with zero-length time were corrupting the time intervals map.
+- Fixed bug in ``TimeSplitter`` where workspace rows with zero-length time were corrupting the time intervals map.
 - Fixed bug in ``TimeSplitter.addROI()`` when the ROI starts at the beginning of the ``TimeSplitter`` object.
 - It is now possible to use the archive on macOS once it has been mounted.
 Follow the archive mounting instructions here: https://developer.mantidproject.org/GettingStarted/GettingStarted.html#osx